yakhousam/typing-speed/README.md

-# taping-speed-test
+# Description
-improve you speed taping
+Test you speed tapping